NASA-AMMOS/aerie/sequencing/README.md

 # sequencing

-A service for managing sequences
+A service for managing sequences.

 ## Developing Locally